vismodo/Python3-Slideshow-Software/README.md

 8. If you wish to stop, close the IDLE shell window.
 ## Troubleshooting

-If the image turns out to be too large, reduce it's size in your preferred image editor and start the slideshow again!
+If the image turns out to be a little blurry or degraded in [Without Pillow.py]((https://github.com/VismayaAtreya/Python3-Slideshow-Software/blob/master/Without%20Pillow.py)

 For further queries, [create an issue](https://github.com/VismayaAtreya/Python3-Slideshow-Software/issues/new/choose) and I will get back to you as fast as possible.